Damselflies

 Emerald Damselfly - Lestes sponsa

-The Emerald Damselfly - Lestes sponsa, is one of the county's rarest damselfly species, larger than most damselflies but not always easy to spot.
+The Emerald Damselfly – Lestes sponsa, is one of the county’s least common damselfly species.
+It’s larger than most damselflies but not always easy to spot.

 Banded Demoiselle - Calopteryx splendens